dheeraj07/ExpertSolidityBootcamp-Assignments/Assignment5.md

 ## Q1.
 When we do the CODECOPY operation, what are we overwriting ?

-A. Based on the provided opcode, "CODECOPY" operation doesn't actually copy anything to the memory because the last paramater for the "CODECOPY" is the number of bytes to copy, but in this case, the total number of bytes specified are 0.
+> Based on the provided opcode, "CODECOPY" operation doesn't actually copy anything to the memory because the last paramater for the "CODECOPY" is the number of bytes to copy, but in this case, the total number of bytes specified are 0.
 So, no data is being overrided in the memory.

 <hr />